Black Fly Control

 Keith's Pro Tips

 "Black flies might look like your typical fly, but these bite.
-Stay proactive in your black fly control to keep yourself and your animals protected."
+Stay proactive in your black fly control to protect yourself and your animals."

 Black Fly Control: How to Get Rid of Black Flies

 This page is a general black fly control guide.
 Using the products and methods suggested, you will get control of black flies.
-Follow this guide and use the recommended products, and we guarantee 100% control of black flies.
+Follow this guide and use the recommended products; we guarantee 100% control of black flies.

-If you're outside enjoying the warm weather, black flies may likely ruin your experience.
+If you're outside enjoying the warm weather, black flies may ruin your experience.
 These small buzzing nuisances can be found worldwide and are known for spreading diseases.
-Black flies mostly bother humans but can be harmful, or even deadly to cattle and poultry livestock.
+Black flies mostly bother humans but can be harmful or even deadly to cattle and poultry livestock.

 A black fly bite on a human can cause itching, swelling, or worse symptoms such as nausea.
-Livestock are at risk of dying if they are bitten by a black fly.
-Springtime is when black flies are most active, and they are generally dormant in winter.
+Livestock are at risk of dying if a black fly bites them.
+Springtime is when black flies are most active and generally dormant in winter.
 A black fly infestation can permanently damage your livestock if left untreated.

-If you have a black fly problem, follow this DIY guide for product suggestions and instructions on how to effectively get rid of these pests.
+If you have a black fly problem, follow this DIY guide for product suggestions and instructions on how to get rid of these pests effectively.

 Identification